kopalgarg/hair-style-recommendation/README.md

 # hair-style-recommendation
-Using AI to recommend a hair style
+Using AI to recommend a hair style (in progress)

 Step 1:
 ![](/assets/fig1.png)